 BHAP Activation Process Example (Broward County):

-Requesting agency officer contacts the Communications Captain on duty at the Broward Regional Communications Center, requesting a BHAP Team response.
+Requesting agency officer will contact the Communications Duty Officer at the Broward Regional Communications Center, requesting a BHAP Team response.

-Communications Center number: 954-476-4720
+Communications Center numbers:

+North - 954-476-4720

+Central – 954-476-4730

+South – 954-476-4740

 Requesting agency shall supply the following information:

-Agency name.
+Agency name

-Type of incident.
+Type of incident

-Number of members involved.
+Number of members involved

-Call-back contact number or pager number.
+Call-back contact number or pager number

-The Communications Captain shall page out the on-call BHAP Team Leader.
+The Communications Duty Officer shall page out the on-call BHAP Team Leader.

 BHAP Call Out Procedure:

-When a critical incident event occurs or when an on/off scene command determines that an incident may or could have an emotional impact on the responding personnel, department, or agency, any person authorized to do so shall contact the NORTH Regional Communication Center at 954-476-4720 and ask for the Duty Officer to requests a BHAP response, giving a brief description of the event, the caller’s name, and his/her contact information.
-The Regional Communication Center shall contact the on-call BHAP Team coordinator and, at the same time, pages and/or sends a text message to all members on the BHAP Team list.
+When a debilitating critical incident event occurs or when an on/off scene command determines that an incident may or could have an emotional impact on the responding personnel, department, or agency, any person authorized to do so shall contact the appropriate Regional Communication Center and ask for the Duty Officer to requests a BHAP response, giving the above required information relative to the incident.

-The Broward Regional Communication Center shall contact the on-call BHAP Team coordinator and, at the same time, pages and/or sends a text message to all members on the BHAP Team list.
+The Broward Regional Communication Center shall contact the on-call BHAP Team coordinator.

 The BHAP Team Coordinator contacts the BHAP Team Clinical Director or designee and provides the incident contact name and number.
 The BHAP Team Coordinator then begins assembling peer team members for a response.
 No team member from the affected department, agency, or organization will be part of the responding BHAP Team.

-The

-E.

-needed.

-Upon arrival at the determined site, the BHAP Team members assemble for a briefing with the Team Leader and then meet with the contact person or designee.
+D. Upon arrival at the determined site, the BHAP Team members assemble for a briefing with the Team Leader and then meet with the contact person or designee.

-Personnel are assembled according to type, in a quiet and secure location.
+E. Personnel are assembled according to type, in a quiet and secure location.
 All personnel shall be either off-duty or out of service for the duration of the intervention and related services.

 In the case of a critical incident stress defusing or debriefing, personnel are assembled according to rank, involvement in the incident, proximity to the incident, as determined by the responding Team Leader.